 Cyberloafing (employees using electronic devices for nonwork activities while at work) has been considered a drain on productivity that managers need to prevent.
-A new study [Free open access until Sept.
-12} by Stephanie Andel, Stacey Kessler, Shani Pindek, Gary Kleinman and Paul Spector, however, suggests that there can be a positive side to this behavior.
+A new study by Stephanie Andel, Stacey Kessler, Shani Pindek, Gary Kleinman and Paul Spector, however, suggests that there can be a positive side to this behavior.
 This study published in Computers in Human Behavior found that cyberloafing helps employees cope with stress.

 The Complicated Role of Cyberloafing